AMWN/homeassistant/README.md

 # Home Assistant (for Toon)
 This a Home Assistant App for Toon.
 It is a basic app to turn devices on and off.
-Right now only devicetypes are allowed that are able to turn on and off.
+Right now only devicetypes are allowed that are able to turn on and off (switch and lights).

-The buttons with state will be generated based on the groups you set in the settings.
+Other devices will show up, but not able to control.

-This design of this app is inspired by [Dashtics for toon](https://github.com/Dashticz/dashticz_toon).
+Design of this app is inspired by [Dashtics for toon](https://github.com/Dashticz/dashticz_toon).

 ## Screenshots
 ![alt tag](https://i.imgur.com/To5vfIx.png)